21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 If your first contest becomes a success, don’t hesitate to repeat it.
 Encourage participants to share the contest on social media and, if applicable, to enter more than once.

 Additionally, make sure you advertise your contest elsewhere.
 You don’t want it to exist in an exit popup alone.
-Direct people to the primary page where you’re holding your contest, whether it’s on your website or on social.
+Direct people to the primary page where you’re holding your contest, whether it’s on your website or on social media.

 18. Use Color and Brightness Contrast